 This course introduces the security student to the common technologies used for defending the perimeter of a modern business network.
 In depth hands-on exercises are used to instruct the student in the related technologies including NAT, PAT, ACL construction, application gateways, and stateful packet inspection.
 The student additionally learns a common implementation of both site-to-site and remote access VPN's.
 The student must demonstrate the ability to implement a basic firewall that simulates the perimeter of a basic business network.

-Tools include: ASA5512-X,Cisco Any-Connect VPN client.
+Networking Internship

-Networking Internship An on-the-job experience, with instructor supervision, in Madison area networking companies and in companies that maintain and manage computer networks.
+An on-the-job experience, with instructor supervision, in Madison area networking companies and in companies that maintain and manage computer networks.
 The emphasis is on hands-on design, installation, configuration, management, documentation, troubleshooting and maintenance of LANs.